Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 ### Find your module

-In our scenario, we need to deploy a Key Vault resource and some of its child resources, such as a key.
+In this scenario, you need to deploy a Key Vault resource and some of its child resources, such as a key.
 Let's find the AVM module that will help us achieve this.

 There are two primary ways for locating published Terraform Azure Verified Modules: